Weighted linearization of vector fields via a formal Moser trick: Weighted linearization

-\begin{definition} We call $X_{[0]}$ the \textbf{weighted linear approximation} of $X$.
-A formal vector field $X \in \vf$ is called \textbf{$w$-admissible} if $X \in \vfFilt{0}$, or equivalently, if $X_{[k]} = 0$ for all $k < 0$.
+\begin{definition} We call $X_{[0]}$ the \textbf{weighted linear approximation} of $X$ with respect to $w$.
+A formal vector field $X \in \vf$ is called \textbf{admissible} with respect to $w$ (or $w$-admissible) if $X \in \vfFilt{0}$, or equivalently, if $X_{[k]} = 0$ for all $k < 0$.
 We use the same terminology for a smooth vector field on an open neighbourhood of $0 \in \R^n$, referring to its formal Taylor series at $0$. \end{definition}